atlas-wheatear/PythonServer/README.md

 # Python Server

-This is a project for me to learn best practices as regards _flask_ applications running in _docker_ containers.
+This is a project for me to learn best practices regarding _flask_ applications running in _docker_ containers.